 Answer the required questions.

-Select the type of payment option – check or credit card – you wish to use.
+Select the type of payment option – credit card, company check or ECheck/ACH – you wish to use.
 If paying by credit card, select the billing address then enter the credit card information.

 Click Submit Order.

 Confirm your payment information, by clicking Confirm Order.

 Immediately after confirming your payment information, you will be taken to a Confirmation of Form Completion

 Please Note: Applications submitted online with ECheck/ACH or credit card payment are immediately processed.
 If paying by check, print out the Confirmation of Form Completion page and mail in with your payment.
 Please allow 3 to 4 weeks for BCEN to complete your application upon receipt of full payment.